gyh8/gyh8.github.io/_pages/about.md

 <div class='paper-box-image'><div><div class="badge">overall research topics</div><img src='images/overall.jpg' alt="sym" width="50%"></div></div>

 # 🔥 News
+- *2023.11*: &nbsp;🎉 One paper has been accepted at computer graphics forum.
 - *2023.09*: &nbsp;🎉🎉🎉 Three papers are accepted at ICIP2023.
 - *2023.08*: &nbsp;🎉 One paper has been accepted at ACM MM.
 - *2023.08*: &nbsp;invited as PC of AAAI2024.